PyColmenero/excel-to-redmine/README.md

 <img src="./docs/loading.PNG" width="45%"> <br/>

 When it has loaded, your excel will be displayed as a HTML table.
 Unfortunately, cells format can't be read from an excel, so you'll have to set headers or text/background color.<br/>
+To set a cell as header, you have to click in the first radio button over the table.
+Otherwise, to change the text/background color, you have to click the second radio button and change the color inputs with the desired colors.
 <img src="./docs/table-vanilla.PNG" width="49%">
 <img src="./docs/table-stylized.PNG" width="49%">
 <br/>